Diagnosis of intestinal and urinary Schistosomiasis

 Please note:

-Most of the below publications reference the SpeedXtract® Nucleic Acid kit from Qiagen.
+Older publications refer to the SpeedXtract® Nucleic Acid kit from Qiagen.
 This kit has been discontinued.
 The SwiftX™ DNA kit is identical in handling and performance to the former SpeedXtract kit.
 Thus, all published work can be reproduced using SwiftX™ DNA.